migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/WorkingInVsCode.md

 ### Prerequisites

-To develop with SwiftGodot in Visual Studio, you will need the following prerequisites:
+To develop with SwiftGodot in Visual Studio Code, you will need the following prerequisites:

 1. Godot Engine without .NET support from the [official Godot website](https://godotengine.org/download/).